Adeoye369/dev-docs/docs/python_docs/index.md

 we will talk a little bit about `round(), floor() and ceil()`

 - `round()` is the typical math rounding up or down to the nearest integer `round(34.4) = 34` and `round(34.6) = 35`
+- It also allow to round float to a nearest decimal places if you specify second param `round(33.34354, 3 ) = 33.344`
 - `floor()` on the other just round down irrespective of the closenes so  `floor(34.4) = 34` and `floor(34.6) = 34`
 - - `ceil()` r just round up irrespective of the closenes so  `ceil(34.1) = 35` and `ceil(34.6) = 35`